 The dividend payout ratio helps investors determine which companies align best with their investment goals.
 When shareholders invest in a company, return on their investment comes from two sources: dividends and capital gains.
 The two sources of return are related as follows:

-- A high DPR means that the company is reinvesting less money back into the company, while paying out relatively more of its earnings in the form of dividends.
-Such companies tend to attract income investors who prefer the assurance of a steady stream of income to high potential for growth in share price.
+Ahigh DPR means that the company is reinvesting less money back into its business, while paying out relatively more of its earnings in the form of dividends.
+Such companies tend to attract income investors who prefer the assurance of a steady stream of income to a high potential for growth in share price.

 The dividend payout ratio is not intended to assess whether a company is a “good” or “bad” investment.
 Rather, it is used to help investors identify what type of returns – dividend income vs. capital gains – a company is more likely to offer the investor.
 Looking at a company’s historical DPR helps investors determine whether or not the company’s likely investment returns are a good match for the investor’s portfolio, risk tolerance, and investment goals.
 For example, looking at dividend payout ratios can help growth investors or value investors identify companies that may be a good fit for their overall investment strategy.